Eating too much salt is making Americans sick. Even a 12% reduction can save lives

 Woodcock said in her statement Wednesday that some food companies have already been reducing sodium in their foods, since a draft version of this week's targets was released in 2016.

 The sodium reduction targets are voluntary, but Woodcock says other countries have had success with a similar approach.
-For instance, a U.K. salt reduction initiative led to a 15% reduction in the average salt intake of the population, and Woodcock says that the United Kingdom has seen a reduction in average blood pressure and that the sodium reduction is also linked to lower rates of strokes and heart attacks.
+For instance the UK salt reduction initiative led to a 15% reduction in the average salt intake of the population, and Woodcock says the UK has seen a reduction in average blood pressure and the sodium reduction is also linked to lower rates of strokes and heart attacks.

 "We can't claim that all of that is totally caused by the reduction in sodium in the diet, but we're sure that that was a contributor," Woodcock says.